-Brooke Haggerty has over ten years of experience in the animal welfare/animal rights sector.
-She holds a Master of Arts in Human Behavior, a Bachelor of Arts in English, a Certification in Non-Profit Management, and attended a summer program abroad at Oxford University studying International Relations.
-She is the Executive Director for the Foundation for Animal Care and Education (FACE), a San Diego nonprofit that provides financial assistance for low-income families struggling to save their pets in need of emergency veterinary care.
-Prior to leading FACE, she worked for the Animal Protection and Rescue League as a Humane Educator and Animal Advocate.
-She currently sits on the Advisory Board for National University’s College of Letters and Sciences, and volunteers for San Diego State University’s Aztec Mentor Program.
+Brooke Haggerty has over ten years of experience in the nonprofit sector.
+She has an M.A. in Human Behavior, a B.A. in English, a Certification in Non-Profit Management, and attended a summer program abroad at Oxford University studying International Relations.
+She is the Executive Director for the Animal Protection and Rescue League (APRL), a nonprofit that protects the rights and habitats of all animals.
+Prior to working for APRL she served as the Executive Director for the Foundation for Animal Care and Education (FACE), a nonprofit that provides financial assistance for low-income families struggling to save their pets in need of emergency veterinary care.
+She currently serves on FACE's Board of Directors, as well as the Advisory Board for National University’s College of Letters and Sciences, and volunteers for San Diego State University’s Aztec Mentor Program.
 Brooke is vegan, and in her free time she loves reading, hiking, and traveling.
-She is thrilled to Co-Chair YNPN's Professional Development Committee and looks forward to engaging young minds in the nonprofit sector.
-Twitter handle: @brooke_haggerty
+Find her on Twitter @brooke_haggerty!

 Kristen Mihalko, Balboa Park Cultural Partnership